SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 ### Hints and Guidelines

 In problems requiring **drawing** on the console, most often the user inputs **an integer** that is related to the **total size of the figure** that we need to draw.
 As the problem requirements mention how the total length and width of the figure are calculated, we can use them as **starting points**.
-In the examples it is clear that regardless of the input data, we always have **first two rows** that are almost identical.
+In the examples, it is clear that regardless of the input data, we always have the **first two rows** that are almost identical.

 <code>......./\|\\.......</code><br><code>.......\\\|/.......</code>